Help us help you this winter

 Welcome to Castle Medical Group

 Castle Medical Group serves the town of Ashby-de-la-Zouch and its closest villages.
 Our aim is to provide friendly personal health care for you and your family.
 There are many of you who rarely come into the Health Centre and so we hope you will use the site as a means of keeping up to date with all our changes.

 Suggestions and ideas are always welcome and are always taken seriously.
 We have a link on the website or there is a Suggestion Box in the lobby.

-Although we hope that you will be happy with the service you receive at the health centre, if you have any concerns you can email us using the link above or if you wish to make a formal complaint please see the attached leaflet which guides you through the process Complaints Leaflet
+Although we hope that you will be happy with the service you receive at the health centre, if you have any concerns you can email us using the link above or if you wish to make a formal complaint please contact the Assistant Practice Manager.

 Our team 6 Doctors, 2 Nurse Practitioners, 3 Practice Nurses and 3 Health Care Assistants.
 In addition we have many support staff who keep the health centre running on a day to day basis.

 The practice has over 14,750 patients and provides a wide range of services and clinics.